DataBiosphere/tanagra/docs/ACCESS_CONTROL.md

 This check is implemented as a function call to an implementation class of the `AccessControl` interface.
 The service can be configured to call any class that implements this interface.

-There are 4 steps to configuring Tanagra to use a new access control model:
+There are 2 steps required to configure Tanagra to use a new access control model:
-1. **Write a class that implements the `bio.terra.tanagra.service.accesscontrol.AccessControl` interface.**
+1. **Write a class that implements one of the interfaces in the `bio.terra.tanagra.service.accesscontrol.model` package.**
-   - Existing implementation classes live in the `bio.terra.tanagra.service.accesscontrol.impl` package.
-Please put yours there also.
+   - Existing implementation classes live in the `bio.terra.tanagra.service.accesscontrol.model.impl` package.
-   - You can add any additional dependencies directly to the `service/build.gradle` file.
-2. **Add a new value to `AccessControl.Model` enum.**
-   - This is the enum value you will use to specify your access control model in the application configuration.
-3. **Change the application configuration to point to your class and supply any parameters.**
+2. **Change the application configuration to point to your class and supply any parameters.**
-   - Set `model` to the enum value defined in the previous step.
+   - Set `model` to the full classname of your implementation (e.g. `bio.terra.tanagra.service.accesscontrol.model.impl.OpenAccessControl`).
+     Or, if you've implemented a new `CoreModel` and added to that enum, you can use the enum value instead (e.g. `OPEN_ACCESS`).
    - The `params`, `base-path`, and `oauth-client-id` config properties are all optional.
-They will be passed to your implementation class in the `initialize` method, so you can use or ignore them.
+They will be passed to your implementation class in the `initialize` method.
 ```
 tanagra:
     access-control: